qelectrotech/qelectrotech-doc/source/users/element/element_parts/arc.rst

 Arc properties
 ##############

-Element part proterties can be displayed from `information panel`_ when the part is selected.
+Element part properties can be displayed from `information panel`_ when the part is selected.

 .. note::